root-project/root/README/ReleaseNotes/v614/index.md

 ## RooFit Libraries

 ## 2D Graphics Libraries
    - `TMultiGraph::GetHistogram` now works even if the multigraph is not drawn.
+Make sure it never returns a null pointer.
    - X11 line `width = 0` doesn't work on OpenSuSE Thumbleweed for non solid lines.
 Now fixed.
    - TCanvas::SetWindowsSize has been changed to get the same window size in interactive mode…and batch mode.
    - Change the `TGraph` default fill color to white to avoid black box in legend